Coroner says tearful call by suspected shooter led grandparents to discover body at house

 Anderson County Sheriff John Skipper said the boy started firing after getting out of his vehicle in the parking lot near the playground.

-Witnesses told police it appeared the boy was headed toward the school.
-Several teachers locked doors to prevent him from getting in.
+Witnesses told police it appeared he was headed toward the school, and several teachers locked doors to prevent him from getting in.

 School nurses and emergency responders saved the life of the boy who was shot in the leg, said Scott Stoller, the director of EMS in Anderson County.
 “Training, proper equipment is absolutely critical and without their early intervention the outcome would have been very different,” he said.

 The firefighter, Jamie Brock, declined to meet with the media, but Stoller said the man said he did nothing any other firefighter wouldn’t have done.